-They've outlasted depressions, wars and even pandemics.
-I see no reason why they won't come out of this just fine!
-And good for stock trading.
+They’ve outlasted depressions, wars and even pandemics.
+I see no reason why they won’t come out of this just fine!
+And Hershey is a good for stock trading.

 Without a doubt, you’ve heard of those companies listed above, but you probably haven’t heard of Mondelez.

-Luckily for you, Mondeleze is listed on the stock market.
-So even though you can't buy Mars Inc stock, you can buy Mondelez stock.
-On a positive note, Mondelez just reported their Q1 results, beating the analyst estimates by $100 million in revenue.
+Luckily for you, Mondelez is listed on the stock market.
+So even though you can’t buy Mars Inc stock, you can buy Mondelez stock.
+Mondelez is a much larger company than Hershey, with a market cap of around $83 billion compared to Hershey’s $30 billion.

-You're probably wondering, with the S&P 500 down so sharply during this market crash, is now the time to invest?
+You’re probably wondering, with the S&P 500 back at all time highs despite a global pandemic and resulting recession, is now the time to invest?